The 5-Minute Challenge

 5. Ask a friend who knows the person or group you had in mind to take the challenge.
 See whether they choose the same mini-story you did and if they give the same reasons you had.
 Learn as much as you can from your friend's view.

 6. Through a creative writing exercise, develop your own version of the 800-word story, crafting it to connect well with the group you have in mind.
 Do this with a friend or a team if possible.
-Guide for the exercise
+Guide for the writing exercise